pvergnory/chess/README.md

 The GUI-less engine does not need any additional file.

-Add the path to the program in XBOARD (under linux) or WINBOARD (under Windows) list of engines Select the engine and play !
+Add the path to the program in XBOARD (under linux) or WINBOARD (under Windows) list of engines.
+Select the engine and play !